 “Just stay with the group.
 Don’t trust any of these guys.
 They lay on the charm just so they can brag to their buddies.”

 “You and Jack aren’t that way,” she corners me.

 “Well, don’t ruin our reputations at the club.
 They think we’re locals, not students, let alone from Harvard.”

 “Oh,” she contemplates how all her life she’s aspired to be at Harvard.
-The concept of it being a handicap is new.
+The concept of it being a social handicap is new.
 “You’re so worldly.”